Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Open Problems and Future Directions

 \subsection{Generalization}

-Personalized agents must operate under sparse and heterogeneous user data, raising the question of how personalization can generalize beyond observed interactions.
-In practice, user-specific signals are often unevenly distributed or unavailable for new users and tasks, making it difficult for agents to reliably align behavior beyond observed interactions.
-Generalization in personalized agents manifests along two dimensions.
+Personalized agents must often operate under sparse, uneven, or missing user data, making generalization a core challenge for real-world deployment.
+This problem arises along at least two dimensions.
 First, agents must generalize to unseen or low-interaction users, where limited evidence makes direct preference inference unreliable.
-Second, agents must generalize across domains and tasks, where preferences learned in one context may only partially apply to another.
-Even when user intent is stable, differences in task structure, action space, or decision criteria can cause misalignment if personalization mechanisms are overly context-specific.
-Promising directions include few-shot and meta-learning approaches that rapidly adapt to new users, uncertainty-aware personalization that avoids overconfident alignment when signals are weak, and transferable preference abstractions that capture reusable decision principles rather than task-specific behaviors.
-Improving generalization is essential for scaling personalized agents beyond narrowly scoped or data-rich scenarios.
+Second, they must generalize across domains and tasks, where preferences learned in one context may only partially transfer to another because task structures, action spaces, or decision criteria differ.
+Promising directions include few-shot and meta-learning approaches for rapid adaptation, uncertainty-aware personalization that avoids overconfident alignment under weak evidence, and transferable preference abstractions that capture reusable decision principles rather than narrow task-specific behaviors.